agneknie/Organised/README.md

 Developed by a university student for university students, Organised aims to be the BFF who helps you with productivity and organisation to get the most out of your time.

+A brief introduction of Organised can be found [here](output/OrganisedBrief.pdf).

 # Installation
 ### Installer